StanislavYatsevich/Store_Sales/README.md

 ## Modeling
 – We decided to use models based on the [gradient boosting principle](https://en.wikipedia.org/wiki/Gradient_boosting).
 It a nutshell, it means that we have multiple consistent models making a prediction based on the previous models' mistakes so that the metric's value is optimized per iteration
 – One of the models we used is the [XBGRegressor from XGBoost](https://xgboost.readthedocs.io/en/stable/parameter.html).
 – For this model we used [Optuna library](https://optuna.org/) for hyperparameter optimization.
 We set a range of values for each hyperparameter and found optimal ones with help of Optuna tools.
+The function that finds optimal hyperparameters for XGBRegressor within set boundaries is optimize_xgboost_params_with_optuna() in functions.py.
 – We decided to choose a random subset of 5 different shops for this task since it would have taken too much time otherwise.
 – As a result we managed to improve our metric (29.3% WMAPE before optimization and 26.9% after it).

 ## Streamlit dashboard